Werkspot/javascript/README.md

 ## <a name='blocks'>Blocks</a>

-  - Always use multiline blocks with braces.
+  - Always use braces.

     ```javascript
     // bad
     if (test)
       return false;

+    // bad
+    if (test) return false;

     // good
     if (test) {